RU09342/lab-4-timers-and-pwm-mammarelm7/Software PWM/README.md

 # Lab 4: Software PWM
 Starts red led with 50% duty cycle.
 Pressing a button will cause the green led to blink and the red led to increase in 10% increments.
 When a 100% duty cycle is reached, the duty cycle is reset to 0%.
+Three functions are created to initialize the program.
+ledSetup() initialized the leds, buttonSetup() initialized the button, and timerSetup() initialized the timer.
+In the timerSetup() the timer is set to use SMCLK in up mode with two control registers set to compare mode.
+The TA0CCR0 is set to be 1khz and the TA1CCR1 is set to be 500 so the duty cycle is 50%.
+When the button is pressed, the button interrupt fires and the green led is toggled.
+If the TA0CCR0 is less than or equal to 1000 then it is incremented by 100, otherwise it is set to 0.
+This changes the duty cycle for the red led.
+In the timer A interrupt vectors, if TA0CCR1 != 1000, then the red led is turned off.
+Otherwise it is turned on.

+## Extra: Linear Brightness
+Shown at bottom

 ## Code Differences
 For each of the boards, different timers were used depending on availablity for each board.
 Input buttons and led pinouts were also different.